 You’re not sure when or how it happened, but your debt has suddenly become as difficult to manage as a litter of 10-week-old puppies.

 You decide that it’s time.
-You’re no longer going to sit back while multiple debts hang over your head.
+You no longer want to have to keep up with multiple payments.

 This is where debt consolidation comes in.